JacksonKary/Parallel-File-Processing/README.md

 This program uses pipes for parallel computation - one process for each file.
 Using processes for parallel computation eats up more system resources (memory, OS overhead, etc.) than threads, but processes offer more safety via isolation between tasks.

-For an example of parallel computation using multithreading, see my multithreaded http server project.
+#### For an example of parallel computation using multithreading, see my multithreaded http server: https://github.com/JacksonKary/Multithreaded-HTTP-Server

 ## This project uses a number of important systems programming topics: